Zoya site icon

 Does Zoya replace financial advice?+

 Zoya can help with research, screening, or platform access, but it does not remove investment risk.
-Readers should consider their own circumstances and consult qualified professionals where needed.
+Consider your own circumstances and consult qualified professionals where needed.